-The Master of Engineering Degree with a Computer Engineering specialization will produce professionals with broad engineering background capable of applying in-depth knowledge and creativity analyze, design, develop, and improve computer systems in technically demanding careers.
+The Master of Engineering, Plan C, Computer Engineering Specialization will produce professionals with broad engineering background capable of applying in-depth knowledge and creativity to analyze, design, develop, and improve computer systems in technically demanding careers.
 Students will have flexibility to develop a plan of study in their area of interest.
 Students interested in graduate work should refer to CSU's Graduate and Professional Bulletin and the website for the Electrical and Computer Engineering Department.

 Effective Fall 2016